isaw/isaw.web/saml2.rst

     $ brew install libxml2 libxslt libxmlsec1 openssl

 .. note:: Please note that with the exception of libxmlsec1 these are all keg-only.
-          Make note of the installation directory (It should be /usr/local/opt/<packagename>)
+          Make note of the installation directory (It should be /usr/local/Cellar/<packagename>)

+          Recent versions of Homebrew will add a version-specific subdirectory, and place the "keg"'s /bin directory inside this subdirectory.
+You will need the full path to the /bin directories in step 3 below, as in the example shown in that step.

 2. Create a virtual environment::